particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 | 7      | Serial1 RX | Wire2 SDA | GPIO D8   | IO<sup>1</sup> |
 | 8      | Analog A3  |           | GPIO D3   | IO<sup>1</sup> |

 This connector attaches to the IP67 M8 connector, accessible from the outside of the enclosure.
+The connector on the Tracker One enclosure has male pins and a barrel threaded on the outside.

 <sup>1</sup>MCU GPIO is limited to 3.3V maximum.